CCPS History Course Descriptions

 An in-depth study of contemporary Chinese culture and history, with an examination of revolutionary movements and modernization.

-An in-depth study of contemporary Japanese culture and history, examining the Meiji Restoration, Japanese expansion and interaction in Asia, World War II and the challenges faced by Japan after World War II.
+An in-depth study of contemporary Japanese history and culture, examining the Meiji Restoration, Japanese expansion and interaction in Asia, World War II and the challenges faced by Japan after World War II.

 This course will consider the phenomena of Nazism and Stalinism, focusing on systems of authority, culture, daily life, and the use of violence.
 Writing intensive course.